ovh/docs/pages/web/hosting/configure-database-server/guide.en-gb.md

 > [!primary]
 >
 > The remaining term until expiration will be prorated.
 > This pro rata calculation will be based on the expiration date of the Private SQL server, not on the date of the purchase order.
-> date of the purchase order.
 >

 Once you have confirmed your contracts, you will be redirected to the purchase order to pay for this change.
 It will then be effective within a few hours.

 > [!warning]
 >
->  If you currently have a free Private SQL server with your
-> Performance hosting, it will no longer be free after changing your offer.
+>  If you currently have a free Private SQL server available as part of a Performance hosting, it will no longer be free after changing your offer.
 >
->

 ### Modifying my database server’s configuration

-Rendez-vous dans votre espace client (section IP) Click the `Web` tab, and then click `Database`{.action} in the left pane.
+In your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager), go to the `Web` section, and then click `Databases`{.action} in the left pane.
 Select the name of your Private SQL server.

 #### MySQL and MariaDB instances

-- Click the `Configuration` tab.
+- Click on the `Configuration` tab.

 In the “**General configuration of MySQL”** box, you will see the configuration currently set for your database.
 You can modify it directly, then click `Apply`{.action}.

 ![private-sql](images/private-sql-config02.png){.thumbnail}

-- <b> Tmpdir</b>: **Directory of temporary files.<b> "/dev/shm</b> is the instance’s RAM. <b>"/tmp"</b>** is the instance’s hard drive.
+- <b>Tmpdir</b>: Directory of temporary files. <b>"/dev/shm"</b> is the instance’s RAM. <b>"/tmp"</b> is the instance’s hard drive.
-- <b> MaxAllowedPacket</b>: The maximum packet size.
+- <b>MaxAllowedPacket</b>: The maximum packet size.
-- <b> Max_user_connections</b>: The number of concurrent connections authorised per user.
+- <b>Max_user_connections</b>: The number of concurrent connections authorised per user.
-- <b> AutoCommit</b>: Sets whether requests are automatically committed or not.
+- <b>AutoCommit</b>: Sets whether requests are automatically committed or not.
-- <b> Interactive_timeout</b>: Time (in seconds) for which the server will wait for activity on an interactive connection before closing the connection.
+- <b>Interactive_timeout</b>: Time (in seconds) for which the server will wait for activity on an interactive connection before closing the connection.
-- <b> InnodbBufferPoolSize</b>: The selected buffer memory size.
+- <b>InnodbBufferPoolSize</b>: The selected buffer memory size.
-- **MaxConnections:** The number of concurrent connections authorised on Private SQL.
+- <b>MaxConnections:</b> The number of concurrent connections authorised on Private SQL.
-- <b> Wait_timeout</b>: Time (in seconds) for which the server will wait for activity on a non-interactive connection before closing the connection.
+- <b>Wait_timeout</b>: Time (in seconds) for which the server will wait for activity on a non-interactive connection before closing the connection.
-- <b> Event_scheduler</b>: Is used to trigger the execution of requests programmed directly on the MySQL server.
+- <b>Event_scheduler</b>: Is used to trigger the execution of requests programmed directly on the MySQL server.

 > [!primary]
-> When you encounter an error on your website stating “**Too many connections”**, this is due to the number of simultaneous connections on your database server being exceeded.
+> When you encounter an error on your website stating "**Too many connections**", this is due to the number of simultaneous connections on your database server being exceeded.
 > You can then increase the **MaxConnections variable** if it is not at its maximum.
 >

 > [!primary]
 >
-> <b> Tmpdir</b>:
+> <b>Tmpdir</b>:
 > \- /dev/shm: The database server will allocate half of its RAM to this directory for higher performance.
+>
-> /tmp/* The server will allocate unlimited space on its hard disk for this directory, but this will be much less efficient.
+> \- /tmp: The server will allocate unlimited space on its hard disk for this directory, but this will be much less efficient.
 We recommend using this directory only for occasional heavy operations.
 >

 Make the necessary changes, then click `Confirm`{.action}.